-In 2016, there was an estimated number of 128,800 jobs in the United States for Architect.
+In the United States, there were 128,800 jobs for Architect in 2016.
 New jobs are being produced at a rate of 4.2% which is below the national average.
 The Bureau of Labor Statistics predicts 5,400 new jobs for Architect by 2026.
-There will be an estimated 9,700 positions for Architect per year.
+Due to new job openings and attrition, there will be an average of 9,700 job openings in this field each year.

 The states with the most job growth for Architect are Colorado, Utah, and Tennessee.
 Watch out if you plan on working in West Virginia, Mississippi, or Vermont.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Architects is somewhere between $48,020 and $138,120.

 Architects who work in Massachusetts, Alaska, or District of Columbia, make the highest salaries.